Odyno/AST-Parent-Pom/README.md

 AST-Parent-Pom
 ==============

-The Alessandro STaniscia parent pom  used for all software made by Alessandro Staniscia
+The Alessandro STaniscia MAVEN parent pom  used for all software made by Alessandro Staniscia